-CS2110 Lecture 2
+CS1210 Lecture 2

-Jan.
-27, 2021
+Aug.
+25, 2021

-- First homework available, due Feb.
-4 - I will post first Discussion Section Assignment, DS1, tomorrow, due Tuesday afternoon.
+- First homework will be published just after lecture today, due Friday, Sep 3 - I will post first Discussion Section Assignment, DS1, tomorrow, due Tuesday afternoon.
 Posting it early because it's a great first step for HW1.
 Don't work on HW1 until you do DS1 Assignment.
-You can wait until DS on Tuesday to do it but then you won't have a lot of time left for HW1. - Office hours for me and TA are on the main course website - Given the on-line nature of the course, I want to be as available for help as possible - Don't hesitate to send questions and comments to me and TA by email.
-BUT, when you send email to TA, always also include me. - DO NOT sent multiple messages (one to TA, one to me).
-This often wastes people's time and makes a mess! - For homework-related email: ALWAYS attach file of your current code ( UI changed attachment rules, disallowing .py attachments.
-For now put .py file in a folder, zip it, and attach .zip file to email) Don't just copy/paste code into message body! - You may send me simple questions by text (e.g. "Do you have time for a quick Zoom meeting today at ??").
-Identify yourself when doing so ("I am ... in your CS2110 class") - Also, USE Piazza.
+We won't cover the material about functions needed for DS1 until Fri and Mon.
+So, you can wait until DS on Tuesday to do it but then you won't have as much lot time left for HW1. - Office hours for me and TAs are on the main course website - Given the on-line nature of the course, I want to be as available for help as possible - Don't hesitate to send questions and comments to me and TA by email.
+BUT, when you send email to a TA, always also include me. - DO NOT sent multiple messages (one to a TA, one to me).
+This often wastes people's time and makes a mess! - For homework-related email: ALWAYS attach file of your current code (UI does not allow .py attachments) Put .py file in a folder, zip it, and attach .zip file to email.
+DO NOT copy/paste code into message body! - Also, USE Piazza.
 We'll answer questions quickly there as well (so far only some of you have "joined" the Piazza "course")